openfed/kiso/docs/sass-framework/overview.md

 ### Recompile

-When making any changes to the *Sass Framework* variables, you will need to save your changes and recompile the entire Sass files.
+When making any overrides to the *Sass Framework* variables, you will need to save your changes and recompile the entire Sass files.
 Doing so will output a brand new set of predefined look and feel.
 Make sure to output to the proper CSS file path:

 ```
 sass compile scss/base/*.scss > css/components/*.css